IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 ##### 2:3.YY2.4.3.3 Expected Actions

-The Beneficiary Manager SHALL process the request to retrieve the InsurancePlan that matches the given resource id, and return a response as defined at <{{site.data.fhir.path}}http.html#read> with the [Read Insurance Plan Response Message](#read-response) or an error code as defined at <{{site.data.fhir.path}}http.html#Status-Codes>.
+The Beneficiary Manager SHALL process the request to retrieve the InsurancePlan that matches the given resource id, and if successful, with an `HTTP 200` (OK) and a response as defined at <{{site.data.fhir.path}}http.html#read> with the [Read Insurance Plan Response Message](#read-response) or an error code as defined at <{{site.data.fhir.path}}http.html#Status-Codes>.

 <a name="read-response"></a>

 #### 2:3.YY2.4.4 Read Insurance Plan Response Message

-The Beneficiary Manager’s response to a successful Read Insurance Plan message SHALL be an **HTTP 200** (OK) Status code with a InsurancePlan Resource, or an appropriate error status code, optionally with an OperationOutcome Resource.

 ##### 2:3.YY2.4.4.1 Trigger Events